 Yes |

 Some explicitly gave a warning or error, while others simply didn't work.
-To prove it was an issue with Ghost Path VPN and not a general problem for all VPNs, I used another well-known provider to access the streams — in each case they worked the first time.
+To prove it was an issue with Ghost Path VPN and not a general problem for all VPNs, we tested another top-ranked provider with each platform — in each case they worked the first time.

 Streaming TV is an essential feature for VPNs, so I contacted Ghost Path support.
-They replied that they could not guarantee the ability of their service to unblock streaming sites, and new servers are being shut down within a day or so of launching.
+They replied that they could not guarantee the ability of their service to work with streaming sites, and new servers are being shut down within a day or so of launching.

-Blocked By: Disney+, Amazon Prime Video, HBO Max, Hulu, BBC iPlayer, ITV Hub, Peacock TV
+Doesn't Work With: Disney+, Amazon Prime Video, HBO Max, Hulu, BBC iPlayer, ITV Hub, & Peacock TV

 Speeds — Consistent Speeds On Local Servers, But Distant Servers Hit and Miss